 More information on Samling Artist Programme in general is also available at samling.org.uk/samling-artist-programme/.

 I’m a young singer in the North East.
 How do I apply for Samling Academy?

-Samling Academy is open to singers aged 14-21 who live or study in the North East of England and, as with the professional Samling Artist Programme, admission is by audition.
+Samling Academy is open to singers aged 14–21 who live or study in the North East of England and, as with the professional Samling Artist Programme, admission is by recommendation and audition.
 If you are interested in taking part in future Academy activity, or know someone who is interested, please ask your music teacher or singing teacher to contact us at email@example.com with your name and date of birth and where you live or study.